 This form is divided into four parts:

 PART I Accomplishments of KRAs and Objectives – Each employee plays a vital part in the achievement of his/her department’s objectives.
-At the beginning of the Results-Based Performance Management Cycle, the employee and his/her superior jointly determines goal and measures that will lead to the achievement of the overall departmental goals.
+At the beginning of the Results-Based Performance Management Cycle, the employee and his/her superior jointly determine goals and measures that will lead to the achievement of the overall departmental goals.
 After which, weights are assigned to those goals based on priorities.
-The total of the weights should not exceed 100.
+The total weights should not exceed 100.
 At the end of the performance cycle, the employee is rated on the effectiveness/quality, efficiency (including cost), and timeliness in delivering the goals agreed upon.

 PART II Competencies – The success of the employee in fulfilling his/her role and delivering exceptional performance is dependent on how s/he applies various competencies on the job.
 The employee is rated based on the effectiveness and consistency by which s/he demonstrates behaviors relevant to the competencies.
 The overall rating is computed by adding the rating for each competency and dividing the sum by the total number of competencies.
 Half-points (e.g. 3.5) may be given if the employee’s performance level falls in between descriptions of the scale positions.